Have you noticed that there’s a worldwide game of “Busy Poker” going on?

 The first time, yes.
 And the second time.
 And possibly the third and fourth time, because it truly does take a while for someone to not just learn the ins and outs of a given task, but also to get acquainted with your larger “why” and “how”—your values and your style.
 But after the fourth time, they are going to be able to do it just fine and you won’t have to do it ever again.

 Do the math—which is better: you do it with them four more times and then never again?
 Or you do it yourself forever?
 See what I mean?

 Being an entrepreneur is the opportunity to solve an endless series of problems.
 The opportunity to engage with those problems is a privilege.

 No one likes it when the website goes down or the client cancels or a team member drops the ball, any more than a parent likes it when a diaper needs changing or a child cries in the night or they are forced to answer 37 questions about why the sky is blue.

 Your total job description is this: solve problems.

 So practice solving your problems with grace and speed, like a trapeze artist.
 And practice being grateful for the opportunity you’ve been given to serve your clients and create a better world.

 No one will admire you more because you have sacrificed joy for busyness.
-But they will admire (and hire) you more you when you are relaxed and focused enough to consistently find the joy in your business.
+But they will admire (and hire) you more when you are relaxed and focused enough to consistently find the joy in your small business.

 Samantha Bennett is a Creativity/Productivity Specialist, and the creator of both TheOrganizedArtistCompany.com and TheOrganizedEntrepreneurCompany.com.
 She is also proud to be an Keap Certified Partner.
 She is the author of the bestselling, Get It Done: From Procrastination to Creative Genius in 15 Minutes a Day (New World Library).
 She offers her nearly-legendary "Get It Done Workshops" online for overwhelmed procrastinators, frustrated overachievers and recovering perfectionists everywhere.